Credit Cards Balance Transfer Credit Cards

 Some cards that didn't make our list but still provide long intro APR periods include:

-• BankAmericard® credit card: This card offers 0% intro APR for 18 billing cycles for any qualifying balance transfers made in the first 60 days (then 15.74% - 25.74% Variable APR).
+This card offers 0% intro APR for 21 billing cycles for any balance transfers made in the first 60 days (then 14.99% - 25.99% Variable APR).
 However, the BankAmericard only offers 60 days to transfer your balance from account opening.
-That’s shorter than what many other cards offer.
-Read our review to learn more.
+That's shorter than what many other cards offer.
+Read our BankAmericard® credit card review to learn more.

 Bottom line

-The best balance transfer cards tend to have long intro APR offer periods that last at least 15 months.
-That’s why I recommend cards with lengthy intro APR periods, such as the Wells Fargo Reflect and Citi Diamond Preferred.
+The best balance transfer cards for good credit tend to have lengthy intro APR offer periods of at least 15 months.
+That's why we recommend cards with lengthy intro APR periods, such as the Wells Fargo Reflect and Citi Diamond Preferred.

-But I also think there’s a case for cards that provide both intro APR offers and earning potential, such as the Chase Freedom Unlimited.
-With these cards, you get a balanced approach to transferring balances and earning rewards on all your eligible purchases.
+But we also see a case for cards that offer both intro APRs and long-term earning potential, such as the Chase Freedom Unlimited and Amex Blue Cash Everyday.
+These cards provide a balanced approach to transferring balances and earning rewards on all your eligible purchases.
+However, choosing a card with the right rewards structure is also key.

 For more info about balance transfer cards, including for other credit tiers, check out our list of the best balance transfer credit cards.